 Remove onion and garlic from goat and set aside.

 Set an electric pressure cooker, like an Instant Pot, on high sauté.
 Add oil.
 Add goat meat and brown, about 2-3 minutes per side.
-I usually only brown 1/2 of the goat meat.
+I usually only brown ½ of the goat meat.
 This allows me to build flavor but not spend too much time browning meat.

-Remove goat from insert and add 1 Tbsp oil and remaining curry powder and sauté for about 10 seconds.
+Remove goat from insert and add 1 tablespoon oil and remaining curry powder and sauté for about 10 seconds.
 Then add onions and garlic and sauté until softened, about 4 minutes.
 If the onions look dry, add a little water and continue to sauté.

 Add goat and water to the pressure cooker and cover the pressure cooker.
 Cook for 40 minutes on high pressure.
 Please note that the water will not cover the goat before you pressure cook it.